Kruševo: Ottoman rule

-The schools of the three ethno-religious communities in Krusevo recognized by Ottoman authorities: Bulgarian (top), Greek (middle) and Aromanian (bottom).
+The schools of the three ethno-religious communities in Kruševo recognized by Ottoman authorities: Bulgarian (top), Greek (middle), and Aromanian.

-A large part of the Macedonian population in Kruševo originate from Lazaropole and descend from Mijaks, a Macedonian sub-group who settled in the town alongside the Aromanians by the middle of the eighteenth century.
-Aromanians settled in Kruševo in addition to Orthodox Albanian refugees often in groups of families and led by a priest fleeing the 18th century socio-political and economic crises in what is now southern Albania.
-Orthodox Albanians arrived from Vithkuq and the Opar region while local Kruševo traditions also relate that other families arrived from Korçë and the villages of Polenë, Dardhë, and Mborje.
+A large part of the Macedonian population in Kruševo originate from Lazaropole and descend from Mijaks, a Macedonian subgroup who settled in the town alongside Aromanians by the middle of the eighteenth century.
+Aromanians settled in Kruševo along with Orthodox Albanian refugees, often in groups of families and led by a priest, fleeing the 18th-century sociopolitical and economic crises in present-day southern Albania.
+Orthodox Albanians arrived from Vithkuq and the Opar region, while local Kruševo traditions also relate that other families arrived from Korçë and the villages of Polenë, Dardhë, and Mborje.

-In the 19th century, Kruševo grew as a commercial center with connections throughout the Balkans and beyond.
+In the 19th century, Kruševo grew as a commercial center, with connections throughout the Balkans and beyond.
 Local merchants such as the Nitsiotas brothers and five other companies were active in Vienna.
-Orthodox Albanians from Moscopole which migrated in the beginning of the 19th century to Kruševo would found the so called Ohtul di Arbinesh (Hill of the Albanians) neighborhood.
+Orthodox Albanians from Moscopole founded the so-called Ohtul di Arbinesh ("hill of the Albanians") neighborhood.
 This community would soon assimilate into the Aromanian population of the city.
-In the 1860s a Bulgarian municipality and Bulgarian school were established the city.
-Subsequently, a Bulgarian girls school was opened and it operated simultaneously with the Greek schools in the town.
-A Romanian school started functioning in Kruševo in 1876.
-In the early 20th century, Kruševo was a small town in Manastir Vilayet with a mixed population of 4,950 Bulgarians, 4,000 Vlachs (Aromanians) and 400 Christian Albanians, according to Bulgarian geographer Vasil Kanchov's statistics.
-Due to intermarriage with locals, at the onset of the twentieth century few in the small local Orthodox Albanian community spoke Albanian.
-A neighbourhood inhabited by Aromanians in Kruševo still bears the name Arbineš meaning Albanians in the Aromanian language.
-Per Bulgarian teacher Nikola Kirov, who was native to the town, most of the Aromanians, as well as the Orthodox Albanians were in fact (sic) Grecomans.
+In the 1860s, a Bulgarian municipality and school were established in the town.
+Subsequently, a Bulgarian girls' school was also opened, and it operated simultaneously with the Greek schools in the town.
+A Romanian school opened its doors in Kruševo in 1876.
+In the early 20th century, Kruševo was a small town in Manastir Vilayet, with a mixed population of 4,950 Bulgarians, 4,000 Vlachs (Aromanians), and 400 Christian Albanians, according to the Bulgarian geographer Vasil Kanchov's statistics.
+Due to intermarriage with locals, at the onset of the twentieth century, few in the small Orthodox Albanian community spoke Albanian.
+A neighbourhood inhabited by Aromanians in Kruševo bears the name Arbineš, meaning "Albanians" in the Aromanian language.
+Per the Bulgarian teacher Nikola Kirov, who was native to the town, most of the Aromanians as well as the Orthodox Albanians were in fact Grecomans.

-During the Ilinden Uprising in 1903 the rebels proclaimed a short lived Kruševo Republic.
-Its leader, Nikola Karev, created a council of Kruševo's notable citizens, with twenty members from each of the town's three major ethnic groups (Slavic speakers, Albanians & Vlachs).
-Because the uprising was suppressed, the city was almost completely destroyed by the Ottoman army.
-One of the most important points in the Ilinden Uprising was the declaration of the "Kruševo Manifesto".
-It called for all the people of Macedonia, regardless of their nationality and religion, to fight together against the Ottoman Empire in order to establish an independent Macedonian republic.
-In the area there is a monument called Mečkin Kamen (Bear's Stone).
-This was the place where Pitu Guli's band (cheta) was trying to defend the town of Kruševo from the Turkish troops coming from Bitola.
-The band and their leader (voivode) are remembered as heroic defenders of Kruševo and the surrounding villages.
+During the Ilinden Uprising of 1903, the rebels proclaimed a short-lived Kruševo Republic.
+Its leader, Nikola Karev, created a council of Kruševo's notable citizens, with twenty members from each of the town's three major ethnic groups (Slavic speakers, Albanians, and Vlachs).
+As the uprising was suppressed, the city was almost completely destroyed by the Ottoman army.
+One of the most important points in the Ilinden Uprising was the declaration of the "Kruševo Manifesto", which called for all the people of Macedonia, regardless of their nationality or religion, to fight together against the Ottoman Empire in order to establish an independent Macedonian republic.
+There is a monument in Kruševo called Mečkin Kamen ("bear's stone"), marking the place where Pitu Guli's band tried to defend the town from Turkish troops.
+The band and their leader are remembered as heroic defenders of Kruševo and the surrounding villages.